 Let's face it - people buy from people they know and trust...and that should be your goal when networking...not smarmy sales talk which no one is interested in!

-I hear so much about cheaper offshore VAs - are they an issue for Australian VAs?
+I hear so much about cheaper offshore VAs - is this an issue?

-Let me be perfectly clear here; offshore VAs are providing support to Australian businesses, but I absolutely do not see them as competition.
+Lets be perfectly clear here; offshore VAs are providing support to businesses in all countries, but we absolutely do not see them as competition.

 Why?
-Simply because we, as experienced admin professionals in the Aussie market, understand in great detail the business climate and culture, rules and regulations that are unique to our fair shores.
+Simply because we, as experienced admin professionals in our own countries market, understand in great detail the business climate and culture, rules and regulations that are unique to our fair shores.

 We also speak the same language (generally with English as a first language), live in the same (or very similar) time zone, and can have a conversation with our client's customers as if we were sitting in their office.